ColumbiaCGUI/ARUI/README.md

 * 'AngelARUI.Instance.ShowDebugMessagesInLogger(..)' enable/disable debugging messages in the logger window (see example scene), Default is true
 * 'AngelARUI.Instance.SetViewManagement(..)' enable/disable view management.
 Default is true
 * 'AngelARUI.Instance.MuteAudio(..)' mute or unmute audio instructions
+* File 'ARUISettings.cs' contains some design variables (use with caution)

 All features with the exception of TTS (audio instructions) should work with holograhic remoting.